FIRST-Tech-Challenge/FtcRobotController/README.md

  * NXT light sensor output is now properly scaled.
 Note that teams might have to readjust their light threshold values in their op modes.
  * On DS user interface, gamepad icon for a driver will disappear if the matching gamepad is disconnected or if that gamepad gets designated as a different driver.
  * Robot Protocol (ROBOCOL) version number info is displayed in About screen on RC and DS apps.
  * Incorporated a display filter on pairing screen to filter out devices that don’t use the “<TEAM NUMBER>-“ format.
-This filter can be turned off to show all WiFi Direct devices.
+This filter can be turned off to show all Wi-Fi Direct devices.
  * Updated text in License file.
  * Fixed formatting error in OpticalDistanceSensor.toString().
- * Fixed issue on with a blank (“”) device name that would disrupt WiFi Direct Pairing.
+ * Fixed issue on with a blank (“”) device name that would disrupt Wi-Fi Direct Pairing.
- * Made a change so that the WiFi info and battery info can be displayed more quickly on the DS upon connecting to RC.
+ * Made a change so that the Wi-Fi info and battery info can be displayed more quickly on the DS upon connecting to RC.
  * Improved javadoc generation.
  * Modified code to make it easier to support language localization in the future.

 ## Release 16.01.04

  * Updated compileSdkVersion for apps
- * Prevent Wifi from entering power saving mode
+ * Prevent Wi-Fi from entering power saving mode
  * removed unused import from driver station
  * Corrrected "Dead zone" joystick code.
  * LED.getDeviceName and .getConnectionInfo() return null